davidrzs/sociaML/README.md

 # sociaML - the Swiss Army knife for audiovisual and textual video feature extraction.

 With sociaML you can extract features relevant downstream research (eg social sciences) with little knowledge machine learning or even Python.

+## Attention: Currently we are Linux only.

+This stems from the fact that we depend on Whisper which depends on Triton which is Linux only for the time being.

 ## Getting Started